ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

 ---
 # Data Normalization

 Demographic groups are not evenly represented in the population.
-Canada's population is 73.4% White, but White people only account for 41.5% of police involved deaths.
-Meanwhile, Canada's population is only 4.8% Indigenous and 3.4% Black, but these groups account for 17.0% and 8.4% of police involved deaths respectively.
-The victim's race is unreported 150 (25.8%) of the incidents, this means the numbers for across racial groups are likely higher than reported.
+Canada's population is >70% White, but White people only account for 35% of police involved deaths.
+Meanwhile, Canada's population is only 5% Indigenous and 3% Black, but these groups account for 18% and 8% of police involved deaths respectively.

 <div style="overflow: hidden;
   padding-top: 56.25%;